 Figure 1.
-Status of quartets and nodes in trees recovered from Congreve and Lamsdell datasets.
-Points denote the average number of quartets (a, enlargement in b) or partitions (c, d) that are the same as the generative tree, resolved differently to the generative tree, or not resolved.
-Each series indicates the effect of progressively collapsing the least-supported nodes in trees generated by analysis of datasets simulated by Congreve and Lamsdell (2016) under the specified analytical parameters.
-An increase in the vertical direction corresponds to a decrease in quartet dissimilarity or normalized symmetric difference (i.e. more informative trees); an increase in the horizontal direction corresponds to a decrease in tree resolution.
+Method selection. (a), normalizing the symmetric difference against the total information present in two trees (SD/TIP, dotted lines) fails to identify a completely incorrect bifurcating tree (all relationships resolved differently; bottom corner) as more misleading than a polytomy (all relationships unresolved; rightmost corner).
+Random trees (coloured line) with more relationships resolved receive better scores, as some relationships will by chance be resolved correctly.
+Normalizing against the maximum possible relationship information (SD/MaxI, solid lines) ensures that misinformation is penalized over non-information; as such, random trees with more relationships resolved (which thus contain more misinformation) receive worse scores. (b), four measures of tree quality, each rewarding different tree properties. (c–d), impact on tree quality when least-supported groups are collapsed: (c), counting quartets; (d), counting partitions.

 Figure 2.
-Status of quartets in trees recovered from O’Reilly et al. datasets.
-Columns correspond to datasets with 100, 350 or 1000 characters simulated by O’Reilly et al. (2016).
+Status of quartets and bipartitions in trees recovered from simulated datasets.
+Points denote the average number of quartets (a, c–e) or partitions (b) that are the same as the generative tree, resolved differently to the generative tree, or not resolved.
+Each series indicates the effect of progressively collapsing the least-supported groups in trees generated by analysis of CL (a–b) and OR datasets (c, 100 characters; d, 350 characters; e, 1000 characters) under the specified analytical parameters.
+An increase in the vertical direction corresponds to a decrease in normalized symmetric difference (i.e. more similar / informative trees); an increase in the horizontal direction corresponds to a decrease in tree resolution.

 References

 1 Kalyaanamoorthy, S., Minh, B. Q., Wong, T. K. F., von Haeseler, A. & Jermiin, L. S. 2017 ModelFinder: fast model selection for accurate phylogenetic estimates.
 Nat.
 Methods 14, 587–589. (doi:10.1038/nmeth.4285)